markkj/go-basic/readme.md

     types of package
         - Executable => Generates a file that can run
         - Reusable => Code used as 'helpers' Good place to put resuable logic

+## OOP in GO
+    In go it extend a base type and add some extra functionality to it (behavior of type) Ex type deck []string -> functions with deck as a 'recevier'